 Note: My trail description, route, and conditions are explained as seen on the day of my hike.
 These can and will change with the weather, seasons, time, and maintenance.
 The explanation is meant to give the reader some idea of what may be encountered, not necessarily as they may find it later.

 The terrain quickly becomes steeper and switchbacks up 400 vertical feet before you cross the boundary into Highland Forest County Park.

 My View From The Woods is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 As an Amazon Associate, we earn from qualifying purchases.
-We may earn a small commission from the companies mentioned in this post at no additional cost to you.
+We may earn a small commission from the companies mentioned in this post at no additional cost.
 Not all links are connected to affiliate companies.

 First Part of Our Route to Highland Forest

-Below is the first part of the route Caden and I took from East Lake Road parking area into Highland Forest.
+Below is the first part of the route Caden and I took from the East Lake Road parking area into Highland Forest.
 The track map is created from my Garmin GPS.
 You can click the image to expand it for better viewing.

-Dam road is about 1,300 feet above sea-level and the boundary of Highland Forest (green shading) is a bit above 1,700.
-You gain another 200 feet before the trail gradually descends to Skyline Lodge (which according to the map is surprisingly not in the forest boundary).
+Dam road is about 1,300 feet above sea level, and the boundary of Highland Forest (green shading) is a bit above 1,700.
+You gain another 200 feet before the trail gradually descends to Skyline Lodge (which, according to the map, is surprisingly not in the forest boundary).